KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 They are token prediction machines.

-Will explained the AI heirarchy of Machine Learning, Neural Networks, and Deep Learning.
+Will explained the AI hierarchy of Machine Learning, Neural Networks, and Deep Learning.
 LLMs are a form of Deep Learning.

 These concepts have been around since the 1940s, but there were technical challenges around scaling them.